ndemou/Out-PingStats/README.md

     -PingsPerSec

 Pings per second to perform.
-In the default mode of operation (if you don't specify a host) you can only select 1 (the default) or 2.
+In the default mode of operation (if you don't specify a hostn with `-target`) you can only select 1 (the default) or 2.

 Note that if you set this **too** high (e.g much more than 10) there are 2 gotchas: